treacher/payslip_generator/README.md

 #### Payslip Factory

-Initially I was going to have all the calculations as seperate classes but I felt the calculations were too simple to have in a single class as often they're just basic math operations.
+Initially I was going to have all the calculations as separate classes but I felt the calculations were too simple to have in a single class as often they're just basic math operations.